 The Lowville & Beaver River Railroad is a disused railroad between Lowville and Croghan, New York.

-Not long after, the Black River-St. Lawrence Resource Conservation & Development Council proposed purchasing the L&BR for use as a rail-to-trail.
-2 In response, Genesee Valley Transportation suggested that it would donate the L&BR to the Railway Historical Society of Northern New York (RHSNN) if it could form a scenic railroad operation over the line in conjunction with the 17-mile Lowville Industrial Track being converted into a rail-to-trail.
-In October 2009, the county’s Economic Development Department submitted an application for a $600,000 grant from the state to aid in the acquisition of the L&BR and the Lowville Industrial Track from Lowville to West Carthage.
+Shortly after, the Black River-St. Lawrence Resource Conservation and Development Council in 2007 proposed purchasing the dormant lines for a multi-use trail.
+2 GVT suggested that it would donate the L&BR to the RHSNN if it could start a scenic railroad over its line in conjunction with the Lowville Industrial Track being converted into a rail-trail.
+In October 2009, the county’s Economic Development Department submitted an application for a $600,000 grant from the state to aid in the acquisition of the L&BR and the 17-mile Lowville Industrial Track from Lowville to West Carthage.
 2 A $450,000 state grant was awarded in 2010 towards the construction of a trail.
 3 The county planned to use the funding to purchase the L&BR for $425,000 and the Lowville Industrial Track for $1 from GVT.

 The county abandoned the rail trail and tourist railroad project in May 2012, and thus forfeited the grant.
 3 In a split 5-5 vote, some county legislators balked at a proposed law restricting the rail trail to non-motorized uses.

 - “Our History.”
 Railway Historical Society of Northern New York, n.d.
 Article.

 - Virkler, Steve.
 “Lewis eyes railroad for new trails.”
 Watertown Daily Times, 4 Oct.
 2009.